 Questions to ask a wedding photographer

-As of my writing this, 4/22/21, I Googled ‘Questions to Ask a Wedding Photographer’ and the results look like ‘36 important questions to ask’, ‘39 questions to ask’, ‘the essential questions to ask’, ‘15 questions you must ask’, ‘the 8 top questions to ask’, ‘the essential questions you REALLY need to ask’ and the list goes on and on.
-The majority of the list aren’t even remotely written by photographers!
+As of my original writing of this, 9/19/22, I Googled ‘Questions to Ask a Wedding Photographer' and the results look like ‘36 important questions to ask’, ‘39 questions to ask’, ‘the essential questions to ask’, ‘15 questions you must ask’, ‘the 8 top questions to ask’, ‘the essential questions you REALLY need to ask’ and the list goes on and on.
+The majority of the lists aren’t even written by photographers!

-What I’m offering is simply the best questions I’ve been asked over the 12 years.
+What I’m offering is simply the best questions to ask a wedding photographer as you're searching and interviewing.
 Some will fall into the more general and standard questions to help you ensure you’ll hire someone that is in fact a professional.
 If you trip someone up with these questions, or they seem to stumble or obfuscate, that could be a red flag to move on.
 More interesting might be the small handful of questions that have made me pause and think over the years.
-And frankly those are the better ones to ask.
+And frankly, those are the better ones to ask.
 It promotes more of a real conversation and you’ll dig a little deeper into the mind of the photographer you’re talking with.

 Whoever you decide to hire as your wedding photographer, this list of questions will help you navigate a lot of the general concerns so you can get to the more important stuff.
 You know, like the details of your own wedding!
 Enjoy and please reach out if I can help with anything else.